DoozyX/clang-format-lint-action/README.md

 Where the source files are located.\
 Default: '.' (current folder)\
-Example: './src'
+Example: './src' or 'src test examples' for multiple.

 ### `exclude`

 What folder should be excluded from format checking.\
 Default: 'none'\
-Example: './third_party'
+Example: './third_party' or 'third_party exclude' for multiple.

-Multiple exclude rules can be put in a `.clang-format-ignore` file, which also supports comments.\
+Multiple exclude rules can also be put in a `.clang-format-ignore` file, which also supports comments.\
 Example:
 ```
 # ignore third_party code from clang-format checks